s-nelsen/StarWars5e.Core/StarWars5e.Parser/Sources/en/SNV_Content.md

 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>

 ## Crowds
 The galaxy is a dangerous and cruel place.
 Wars, cruel empires, criminal syndicates, and the predation of terrible beasts can destroy whole towns and force their inhabitants to become beggars, vagabonds and brigands.
-All who endure such hardships are hardened by their losses, staring at the face of danger and saying, “no more!”, taking their protection into their own hands.
+All who endure such hardships are hardened by their losses, staring at the face of danger and saying, â€œno more!â€, taking their protection into their own hands.

 ***Unity is Strength.*** Fear and resignation are the strength of beasts and tyrants, despair is the fuel of revolt.
 Despair makes you stand and fight until the last sentient.
 When abandoned by lords, Jedi and the Force, the common man turns toward his neighbor for mutual protection.
 If separately they are no match for a beast or a trained trooper, an entire village or town banding together and fueled by despair, faith or hatred can take down their foe.
-Theses masses can become a force to reckon with, embodying the proverb “unity is strength”.
+Theses masses can become a force to reckon with, embodying the proverb â€œunity is strengthâ€.
 A crowd can potentially include several individuals of high power, which would be left standing or escape once the crowd disperses.

 ***Crowd Mind.*** Racist pogrom chasing wookiees down the streets, slaves fighting for their freedom and ousting a tyrant, or commoners taking to the streets to protest the emperor; all are good examples of a crowd.
 A crowd is moved by its own motivations and the individuals that form it can differ widely, but once the crowd mind takes them, they act in unison toward a single purpose.
 Reasoning with a crowd can prove difficult, as the behaviors of both the individual crowd members and the crowd is heavily influenced by the loss of responsibility of the individual and the impression of universality of behavior, increasing with the size of the crowd.